openhab/openhab-android/docs/USAGE.md

 ## Help and Technical Details

-Please refer to the [openhab.android project on GitHub](https://github.com/openhab/openhab.android) for more details.
+Please refer to the [openhab-android project on GitHub](https://github.com/openhab/openhab-android) for more details.

 ## Trademark Disclaimer